 Why waste your time when we’ve done the work?

-We created a Sargent IC Core Pinning Calculator in an excel spreadsheet that removes every manual calculation.
+ACME Locksmith has created a Sargent IC Core Pinning Calculator, in an excel spreadsheet, that removes every manual calculation.
 As with the form provided by Sargent, you will need a master key system generator that gives you a selection of key cuts to use in your master system.
 You must have MS Excel to use this spreadsheet.

 Then, just input those cuts into our spreadsheet and we will calculate the driver pins (top pins), control pins, master pins and bottom pins that you need to pin up the cylinder.